KR0SIV/Docker-P25Reflector/README.md

 The --name field is the name of your container, in this case I've named it to match my repeater talk group TG50100

 The -p field contains the internal and external port numbers used to run the server, you may wish to change the first port listed especially if you plan to run multiple talkgroups/servers.
+Do NOT change second port listed as that is the internal port used by the docker container.
+Chaning that port will break functionality.

 To ensure your container is running execute the following command.